vsch/git-file-case-fixer/README.md

 Download it from the IDE or https://plugins.jetbrains.com/plugin/10533-git-file-case-fixer

-Detects and optionally fixes file case mismatch between git and the file system
+If you are working with case-insensitive file system then case mismatches can arise if the file case is modified outside the IDE.
+This plugin detects and optionally fixes file case mismatch between git and the file system.

 Adds **Before Commit** check for file case mismatches between git and the file system with corrective actions: